 Spanish Language Proficiency Examination Students who have studied Spanish in high school are required to take a placement test, administered by the University Testing Bureau.
 Credit is given only for course work taken above the level of proficiency determined by the examination.
-Students with no record of previous instruction in Spanish are not required to take the placement examination and should enroll in first semester Spanish (SPAN 120).
+Students with no record of previous instruction in Spanish are not required to take the placement examination and should contact the department for assistance.